dcos/examples/cloudflare-argotunnel/1.11/README.md

 }
 ```

-### LB configuration
+### Load Balancer configuration

-... create lb with us-west pool
+In the 2nd sample we have two DC/OS clusters one on the west coast and one on the east coast.
+They can be with different cloud providers.

+We start of in the west coast cluster.

+For creating a Load Balancer you have to fill in three fields, the `cloudflare hostname`, `local service url`, and a `load balancer pool name`
 ![Resources](img/lb01.png)

-... a look at the cloudflare console traffic section, dont forget to add a health check for the 1st pool
+Once the service runs you will see the following in the `cloudflare console Traffic section`.
+Don't forget to add a health check for the 1st pool.
 ![Resources](img/lb02.png)

 ... next you do same on your east coast dc/os cluster